 SE 253B.
-Mechanics of Laminated Composite Structures II: Advanced topics, with prerequisite being SE 253A, or equivalent.
+Mechanics of Laminated Composite Structures II (4): Advanced topics, with prerequisite being SE 253A, or equivalent.
 Macro- and micro-material modeling, classical and shear deformable laminate beam and plate theories developed via energy principles, Ritz, Galerkin, and Finite element based solutions, advanced failure theories, fracture, holes/notches and hole-size effect, interlaminar stresses, free-edge problems, impact, damage tolerance, fatigue, elastic tailoring, thermally stable/zero CTE structures, etc. Prerequisite: SE 253A or permission of instructor.

 SE 253C.
 Mechanics of Laminated Anisotropy Plates and Shells (4): Static, dynamic, and elastic stability of laminated anisotropic plates and cylindrical shells.
 Theories covered include thin-plate (classical lamination theory), first- and third-order shear-deformable (Reissner-Mindlin, and Reddy) thick plates, and refined layer-wise theories.
 Solution methods covered include exact, approximate (Ritz, Galerkin) and the finite element method.
 Additional topics include sandwich construction, elastic couplings, theormal response, shear factor determination, fiber and interlaminar stress recovery, strength, and safety considerations.
 Prerequisite: graduate student standing required; must have taken SE 253B or equivalent, or permission of instructor.

 SE 254.
-FRPs in Civil Structures: Strengthening of existing reinforced concrete structures with fiber reinforced composites.
+FRPs in Civil Structures (4): Strengthening of existing reinforced concrete structures with fiber reinforced composites.
 Mechanics of fiber reinforced plastic (FRP) lamina, bond strength of FRP-to-concrete joints, shear and flexural strengthening of beams and walls, increased strength and ductility of axially loaded columns, seismic retrofit of columns.
 Prerequisites: SE 142 or equivalent, and SE 251.

 SE 255.
 Textile Composite Structures(4): Introduction to textile structure and behavior, mechanics of yarns and fabrics as relevant to structural composites and geotechnical applications.
 Mechanics of textiles and fabric-based composites.
 Applications in fiber reinforced composites, coated textile structures, geotextiles.

 SE 261.
 Aerospace Engineering Design (4): Advanced topics in the design of weight-critical aerospace structures.
 Topics include: static, dynamic and environmental load definitions; metallics and polymeric composite material selection; semi-monocoque analysis techniques, and bolted/bonded connections.
 Design procedures for sizing the structural components of aircraft and spacecraft will be reviewed.

-SE 262/171.
+SE 262.
 Aerospace Structures Repair (4): Design and analysis for repairing weight-critical aerospace structures.
 Identification of primary and secondary structural components, review of NASA/FAA approved repair techniques for metallic and composite structural components.

 SE 265.
-Structural Health Monitoring Principles: A modern paradigm of structural health monitoring as it applies to structural and mechanical systems is presented.
+Structural Health Monitoring Principles (4): A modern paradigm of structural health monitoring as it applies to structural and mechanical systems is presented.
 Concepts in data acquisition, data interrogation, and predictive modeling will be introduced in an integrated context.
 MATLAB and laboratory exercises and demonstrations.
 Prerequisites: SE 203 (can be taken concurrently), or consent of instructor.

 SE 271.
-Solid Mechanics for Structural and Aerospace Engineering: Application of principles of solid mechanics to structural components and systems, description of stresses, strains and deformation.
+Solid Mechanics for Structural and Aerospace Engineering (4): Application of principles of solid mechanics to structural components and systems, description of stresses, strains and deformation.
 Use of conservation equations and principle of minimum potential energy.
 Development of constitutive equations for metallic cementitious and polymeric materials.
 Prerequisites: SE 110A, or consent of instructor.

 Prerequisites: SE 271, or consent of instructor.